tinovyatkin/action-eslint/README.md

-# Lint change Pull Request files with ESLint from GitHub Action
+# Lint changed Pull Request files with ESLint from GitHub Action

 Using this GitHub Action, scan files changed in current Pull Request with inline code annotations: